adap/flower/doc/source/ssl-enabled-connections.rst

 starting point but should not be taken as complete for production environments.
 Please refer to other sources regarding the issue of correctly generating certificates for production environments.

-In case you are a researcher you might be just fine using the self signed certificates generated using the scripts which are part of this guide.
+In case you are a researcher you might be just fine using the self-signed certificates generated using the scripts which are part of this guide.

 Server